alff Documentation¶

 - Parsing of results and execution of active learning iterations automatically.

-- Candidate-selection criteria based on energy, forces, (and/or) stress.
+- Candidate-selection criteria based on energy, forces, (and/or) stresses.

 - Easily configure sampling spaces, including (and/or) temperatures, stresses, enhanced samplings, van der Waals correction.